bryangw1/LegalTechBookClub/README.md

 # LegalTechBookClub
-The Legal Tech Book Club will serve as a decentralized source of information and discussion about various intersections of law and technology.
+The LegalTechBookClub will serve as a decentralized source of information and discussion about various intersections of law and technology.

 Note: What follows is a first attempt at a structure.